-I hold a Phd in Comparative Human Development from the University of Chicago, where I am currently a Post-doctoral Teaching Fellow in Comparative Human Development and with the Center for the Study of Gender and Sexuality.
-In 2022-23, I will teach the undergraduate courses "Theories of Gender and Sexuality", and "Treating Trans-: Practicing of Medicine, Practice of Theory", while also serving as the BA preceptor for students writing a theses in Gender and Sexuality Studies.
+I have a Phd in Comparative Human Development from the University of Chicago, where I am currently a Postdoctoral Teaching Fellow in Comparative Human Development and with the Center for the Study of Gender and Sexuality.
+In 2022-23, I will teach the undergraduate courses "Theories of Gender and Sexuality", and "Treating Trans-: Practicing of Medicine, Practice of Theory", while also serving as the BA preceptor for students writing theses in Gender and Sexuality Studies.

 I also hold an MA in Social Service Administration from the University of Chicago, a BA from the Evergreen State College, and an AA from Tacoma Community College.

 As an interdisciplinary ethnographer of medicine and gender, I draw from the disciplines of medical anthropology and sociology, transgender studies, and feminist science studies to understand how gendered futures are imagined and cultivated through medical and public health interventions.

 My first book project, Practicing Gender, tracks how gender affirming medicine is understood and utilized by providers, youth, and their families in the contemporary United States.
 In the book, I use the concepts of "prevention" and "potential" to articulate the ethical and temporal orientations which shape current approaches to gendered intervention.
 Through clinical participant observation, interviews with experts and youth, as well as analysis of clinical research on gender care, Practicing Gender describes the interrelated logics of gender, temporality, and knowledge that structure contemporary practices of gender affirming medicine.